 In the early 1960s, The North Grey Region Conservation Authority took over the site to preserve it.
 All that remains of the mill operations are a couple of milestones at the entrance of the area, the one-story family home, and across from it a short stone building, there is also the remains of an old fruit cellar.
 You will find is 200 scenic hectares of woodland paths, trails for hiking, with over 20 species of ferns and a variety of birds and trees or go cross country skiing in winter.
 One popular, but challenging trail travels to Harrison Park in one direction and along the Bruce Trail to Pottawatomi Conservation Area in the other.
 A portion of another follows the west side of the river to an old water filtration plant.

-There is a viewing platform for those who can’t see over the stone wall, a picnic area, washrooms, and beautiful scenery as the Sydenham River runs through the property and cascades over an 18 metre cliff of the escarpment.
-The power of the water has carved a deep gorge at the base of the falls and on a clear day you can see down the valley to Owen Sound.
-There is also a Niagara Escapement Discovery Shop with displays, pictures, video, maps and visitor information.
-If you want to take in more of the area The Grey Roots Museum and the City of Owen Sound are only a shot distance away.
+There is a viewing platform for those who can’t see over the stone wall, a picnic area, washrooms, and beautiful scenery as the Sydenham River runs through the property and cascades over an 18-meter cliff of the escarpment.
+The power of the water has carved a deep gorge at the base of the falls and on a clear day, you can see down the valley to Owen Sound.
+There is also a Niagara Escapement Discovery Shop with displays, pictures, video, maps, and visitor information.
+If you want to take in more of the area The Grey Roots Museum and the City of Owen Sound are only a short distance away.
 And; to complete your adventure you can take a different route home.